-

 Portent of the Great Famine in December, 1844

 In December, 1844, the Limerick Chronicle† contained a portent of the Great Famine of 1845–1852.
-In that edition was issued one of the earliest warnings of that looming and terrible visitation of the potato blight, famine, and disease in Ireland.
+In that edition was issued one of the earliest warnings of the looming and terrible visitation of the potato blight, famine, and disease in Ireland.
 A serious rot had been detected in the potato pits in several districts.
-At this… Continue reading
+At that Continue reading

 -